Tiffany-Zhu5303/CodePath_web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+  [X] To have each of the stat cards glow instead of the stat card container [ ] Search function for names of games
+  [X] Cursor to pointer over buttons

 ## Video Walkthrough